LudwigFriedmann/OpenMATERIAL/glTF_extensions/OpenMaterial_ior_data/README.md

 mandatory and must be present.
 Properties without **required** label are optional and may be omitted:

 * **`temperature`** [string][**required**]
-Temperature (numeric value) in [K] at which the IOR values were measured.
+Temperature [K] at which the IOR values were measured.
 * **`n`** [string][**required**]
-Real part of the IOR, key to an array of tuples of corresponding wavelengths and IOR values.
+Real part of the IOR, key to an array of tuples of corresponding wavelengths [m] and IOR values [-].
 * **`k`** [string][**required**]
-Imaginary part of the IOR, key to an array of tuples of corresponding wavelengths and IOR values.
+Imaginary part of the IOR, key to an array of tuples of corresponding wavelengths [m] and IOR values [-].

 Example
 -------